Bakatue Festival

 The Bakatue Festival is celebrated by the chiefs and peoples of Elmina in the Central Region of Ghana.
-The festival, established at least as far back as 1847, is celebrated on the first Tuesday in the month of July every year.
+The festival, established at least as far back as 1847.It is celebrated on the first Tuesday in the month of July every year.

-The festival

 The Dutch reported existence of the festival at least as far back as 1847 and was mentioned in a report by Governor Cornelis Nagtglas in 1860.
 The festival is used to mark the beginning of the fishing season in Elmina.
 The name Bakatue is from the Fante dialect and translates as "draining of a lagoon".
 The celebration of the festival was instituted to commemorate the founding of Elmina by the Portuguese in the early days of the colonization of the then Gold Coast.
 It also is used to offer thanks and prayers to the gods for a good fishing year.

+In addition to its historical importance, the festival features a grand durbar of chiefs, traditional drumming, and cultural dances that attract both locals and tourists.
+Rituals are performed at the Benya Lagoon, where libations and symbolic offerings are made to invoke blessings for a fruitful fishing season.

+The festival has also become a significant cultural tourism event, contributing to the local economy and helping preserve the heritage of the Elmina people.

 Programme of activities

 The Elmina states set aside the first Monday and Tuesday of the month of July for the festival.